k-box/k-box/docs/developer/support/view-logs.md

 The DMS saves a log file for each day.
 Log files older than 5 days might not be available.

-The log file of the current day can be viewed from the DMS `Administration > Maintenance and Events` page.
+The log file of the current day can be viewed from the K-Box `Administration > Maintenance and Events` page.
 The page is similar to the one showed below

 ![current day log](./img/log-view.png)

 The Log file is a big chunk of text on which every line starts with a timestamp (e.g. `[2016-05-15 05:42:26]`).
 Timestamps report the time according to the timezone specififed in the DMS configuration.

-Considering that the DMS is a beta product the log file can be very big as it stores information messages, warning and errors.
+Considering that the K-Box is a beta product the log file can be very big as it stores information messages, warning and errors.

 You can distinguish between the different types of messages because of the `production.` statement in the log entry: